walterhiggins/WMPJS/book-outline.md

 ... and the messages will stop appearing.
 Phew!
 The *setInterval()* function is useful for scheduling tasks that you want the computer to do every so often.
 Let's update the *fireworkshow.js* module so that it looks like the following listing:

-@@listing fwkshow_v3.js
+@@listing fwkshow_v3.js TODO ADD CAPTION

-In @@listref{fwkshow_v3.js} we no longer rely on recursion to repeatedly launch fireworks.
+In listing @@listref{fwkshow_v3.js} we no longer rely on recursion to repeatedly launch fireworks.
 Instead we use the *setInterval()* function to repeatedly call *launch()*.
 Inside the *launch()* function we subract 1 from the count and if count is zero then we cancel the show using the *clearTimeout()* function.
 The difference between this version of the *fireworkshow* module and the previous version is that now we can cancel the show earlier than planned because the *fireworkshow()* function returns the scheduled task which we can cancel at any time.
 Save the above file and issue the `/js refresh()` command to reload your plugins.
 Then at the in-game prompt issue the following command to launch an extended firework show:

     /js var show = fireworkshow( self.location, 300 );